OyugoObonyo/Python-CrashCourse-projects/README.md

-# PYTHON PRACTICE PROJECTS
+# PYTHON PRACTICE

-This repo contains projects assigned to readers at the end of every chapter in the book "Python Crash Course, 2nd Edition
+This repo contains solutions sourced to problem sets from various resources.
+All the solutions are implemented in Python